 Golden obsidian, also called golden sheen obsidian or sheen obsidian is a stone contains patterns of gas bubbles, remaining from the lava flow, aligned along layers created as the molten rock was flowing before being cooled.

-Obsidian is a naturally occurring volcanic glass formed as an extrusive igneous rock.
+A naturally occurring volcanic glass formed as an extrusive igneous rock.

 The inhibition of atomic diffusion through this highly viscous lava explains the lack of crystal growth.
-Obsidian is hard, brittle, and amorphous, it therefore fractures with very sharp edges.
+The stone is hard, brittle, and amorphous, it therefore fractures with very sharp edges.
 In the past it was used to manufacture cutting and piercing tools and it has been used experimentally as surgical scalpel blades.

 Golden obsidian sphere